 You’ll be taught by world-leading scientists.
 We work closely with specialist research centres at the University of Sheffield, including Insigneo and POLARIS, along with research groups focusing on advances in biomaterials, bioengineering and health technologies.
 This means you’ll be positioned at the forefront of biomedical innovation and become part of a community of professionals in the field while you study.

-The course has been developed in line with accreditation standards and will seek to be formally accredited at the earliest opportunity, backdating this status to those who have previously studied on the programme.
+The course has been developed in line with accreditation standards and we aim to formally apply to IPEM and IET for the course to be accredited in the near future.
+We will also aim to backdate this status to those who have previously studied on the programme.

 Please see our University website for the most up-to-date course information.